Download This Sample

 - Emus are inquisitive birds and have been known to approach humans if they see unexpected movement of a limb or piece of clothing.
 In the wild, they may follow and observe people.

-- Aboriginal Australians used a variety of techniques to catch the birds, including spearing them while they drank at waterholes, catching them in nets, and attracting them by imitating their calls or by arousing their curiosity with a ball of feathers and rags dangled from a tree.
+- Aboriginal Australians used a variety of techniques to catch the birds, including spearing them while they drink at waterholes, catching them in nets, attracting them by imitating their calls, or by arousing their curiosity with a ball of feathers and rags dangled from a tree.

-- Native Australians hunted emus out of need, and disliked any individual who hunted them for any other reason.
+- Native Australians hunted emus out of need, and disliked the birds being hunted for sport or any other reason.

 - An extreme example of this was the Emu War in Western Australia in 1932.

-- An endeavor to drive them off was mounted, with the military brought in to dispatch them with automatic rifles.
+- An endeavor to drive emus off was mounted, with the military brought in to kill them using automatic rifles.
 The emus, to a great extent, maintained a strategic distance from the shooters and won the fight.

-- Every part of the carcass had some use; the fat was harvested for its valuable, multiple-use oil, the bones were shaped into knives and tools, the feathers were used for body adornment and the tendons substituted for string.
+- Every part of the emu carcass has some use: the fat is harvested for its valuable, multiple-use oil, the bones are shaped into knives and tools, the feathers are used for body adornment and the tendons can be substituted for string.